 This course provides essential managerial-level comprehension of operations management and its practical applications in the business environment.
 Students learn how processes, products and services interact in operations management.
 The course also touches on the subject of project management.
-Students will also develop comprehension of resource management, quality management and quality improvement.
+Students will also develop comprehension of resource management, guality management and guality improvement.
+4.0 Quarter Credits Prerequisite: None 50 Hours